Science and technology in the Ottoman Empire: Military

 Turkish arquebuses may have reached China before Portuguese ones.
-In 1598, Chinese writer Zhao Shizhen described Turkish muskets as being superior to European muskets.
+In 1598, Chinese writer Zhao Shizhen described Turkish muskets as being superior to Japanese muskets.

 The Chinese military book Wu Pei Chih (1621) describes a Turkish musket that, rather than using a matchlock mechanism, instead uses a rack-and-pinion mechanism.
 On release of the trigger, the two racks return automatically to their original positions.
 This was the first time a rack-and-pinion mechanism is known to have been used in a firearm, with no evidence of its use in any European or East-Asian firearms at the time.

 The Ottoman Empire military was also tactically proficient in the use of small arms weapons such as rifles and handguns.
 Like many other great powers, the Ottomans issued the M1903 Mauser bolt-action rifle to its most elite front-line infantry and cavalry soldiers, also known as Janissaries.
 With a five-round box magazine and maximum effective range of 600 meters, the Ottomans were able to effectively engage enemy soldiers when they were unable to utilize field artillery cannons.
-Second line units, or Jardamas, were primarily issued obsolete single shot weapons such as the M1887 rife, M1874 rifle or older modeled revolvers.
+Second line units, or Jardamas, were primarily issued obsolete single shot weapons such as the M1887 rifle, M1874 rifle or older modeled revolvers.
 Officers in the Ottoman Empire Army were authorized to purchase their own personal handguns from the various number of European craftsmen.